 1. Compensation for pain and suffering

-Pain and suffering for physical or psychological injury, known as general damages for personal injury.
+Compensation for pain, suffering and loss of amenity for physical or psychological injury is known as general damages for personal injury.

-Click traffic accident compensation to see the page I have written explaining in more detail what these losses are in a typical personal injury claim such as a road traffic accident.
+See our traffic accident compensation article which explains in more detail what these losses are in a typical personal injury claim, such as a road traffic accident.

-Financial losses include the cost of repair to a vehicle in a car accident or lost income due to incapacity and are known as special damages.
+Financial losses include: the cost of repair to a vehicle (in a car accident), lost income due to inability to work from an injury sustained, care and assistance in the home, etc. (the list is varied and long).
+This type of loss are known as special damages.

-Click car accident compensation to see examples of special damages in a car accident rta claim.
+See our car accident compensation article for typical examples of special damages in a road traffic accident claim.

 When should an accident claim proceed in the small claims court?